ChainMovers/dtp/docs/examples.md

 Its applications can be divided roughly in 3 functional groups (in increasing level of difficulty):

-- <b>DTP Service Daemon</b> Similar to NGINX/Cloudflare/HAProxy.
+- <b>DTP Services Daemon</b> Similar to NGINX/Cloudflare/HAProxy.
 These are for proxy/forward/firewall services.
 You will simply be *configuring* how your data flows between your apps and hosts.

 - <b>DTP Protocols</b> Think "TCP".
 The DTP/Sui SDKs allows developers to create connections between web2 and web3 apps.
 You will need to write Rust and/or Typescript apps.